cwkendall/demo-chat-backend/README.md

 This demo requires a Twilio account and a working Chat Service SID.
 By default these are provisioned automatically by the Conversations API (Default Conversations Service).

 You'll need to collect some credentials from the [Twilio Console](https://www.twilio.com/console):

 * Your Account SID (`ACXXX`) and Auth Token, both accessible from the [Dashboard](https://twilio.com/console/dashboard)
 * Your Account's Chat Service Sid `ISXXX` SID which is attached to your Chat Service

+All senders to be used with the app, MUST be added as Senders to the Conversations Messaging Service!

+If you wish to include self-service or a bot prior to the conversation, modify Inbound Settings on the Conversations Messaging Service, `When a new message arrives on a number assigned to this Service: SEND AN INCOMING_MESSAGE WEBHOOK`.
+Associate the webhook with either AutoPilot Assistant or Studio Flow and setup a Function to move one or more participants into a New Conversation.
+Once added into a conversation all messages are routed by Conversations API into the Chat service.

 ## Deploying the backend chat application (on Twilio)

 * Clone [demo-chat-backend](https://github.com/cwkendall/demo-chat-backend)
 * copy `.env.example` to `.env` and set the following environment variables from your Twilio account:

 ```bash